mkopsnc/catalogue_qt_docker/README.md

 # Building development version of Docker

+> Note that this section is for people who work with development release of Catalog QT - Docker

 In case you want to build development version of `Catalog QT - Docker` you have to use following branches

 ```